LostArtefacts/TRX/docs/trx/lua/reference/INJECT.md

   The function runs before each level loads its content.
 It can read the current settings and return a different list for each level.

   Return file names, not paths.
-The game searches for them in the same order as game-flow injections: in the mod first, then in the base game.
-Use [`trx.path.resolve`](PATH.md#path.resolve) to check whether a file exists first.
+A file beside the script is searched first.
+Other files are searched in the same order as game-flow injections: in the mod first, then in the base game.
+Use [`trx.path.resolve`](PATH.md#path.resolve) to check whether a file exists.

   Parameters:
   - <a id="inject.declare.declaration" name="inject.declare.declaration"></a>**`declaration`** (function).
 Called before each level loads and returns a list of file names.